Cross-Chain Transfer Reconciliation: CCTP and Bridges (2026)

 Naive reconciliation produces two errors:

-- Two unrelated events — an unexplained outflow on chain A, an unrelated inflow on chain B, never tied together.
-Balances reconcile by luck or not at all.
+- Two unrelated events: an unexplained outflow on chain A and an unrelated inflow on chain B, never tied together, so balances reconcile by luck or not at all.

-- A phantom disposal — the source burn booked as a sale to a third party, manufacturing a gain/loss that did not economically occur.
+- A phantom disposal: the source burn booked as a sale to a third party, manufacturing a gain or loss that did not economically occur.

 The economic substance is the entity moving its own value across chains.
 Both legs, plus any fee (including the CCTP Fast fee), must be linked into one movement of the entity's own asset and tied to the same wallet inventory.